sairagavender/randomminecraftmodfork/README.md

 ## 🔧 Configuration

 Generated at `config/hardcoreplus.properties` on first run.
-Options cover backups vs delete, naming format, seed policy, and restart delay.

 ## ⌨️ Commands